 On Shakespeare’s original grave marker, it portrayed him holding a bag of grain.
 Stratford citizens replaced the bag of grain with a quill in 1747.

 The Romantic poet John Keats kept a sculpture of Shakespeare near his desk.
-His hopes was that it would inspire his own creativity.
+His hope was that it would inspire his own creativity.

 One of the most famous depictions of Shakespeare features the playwright with a gold hoop earring in his left ear.
-This was a creative and bohemian look in the Elizabethan and Jacobean era.
+This was a creative and bohemian look in the Elizabethan and Jacobean eras.

 Within a month of signing his will, Shakespeare passed away – even though he described himself as being in “perfect health.”

 When Shakespeare died in 1616, the words “curst be he that moves my bones” were inscribed on his grave – to prevent grave robbers.